AgentOne-Dev/agent-one-public/README.md

-# agent-one-public
+# AgentOne Public
-The public-facing side of AgentOne (new releases and updates are shared here)
+The public-facing side of AgentOne.
+New releases and misc resources will be shared here.